Updated August 26, 2023

 Best Overall: Empower (FREE)

 If you want a full picture of your finances, Empower is your best bet.
 Like Quicken, Empower tracks your spending patterns and categorizes them.
-You can see all your finances in one place, including your net worth over time and your investments.
+You can see your entire financial life in one place, including your net worth over time and your investments.

 Empower excels in investment tracking by offering personalized investing advice and deeper insights for your retirement planning.
 Plus, it's a completely free alternative to Quicken.